lichchang/CSC766-Code-optim/README.md

 # CSC766-Code-optim

-I have optimized five projects: example1, bgd, fuse, priv2, and ssymm.
-In addition to these, other projects have encountered unexpected errors that prevent even the original versions from executing.
-In this report, I will summarize the work I have performed on each project and the respective improvements in performance.
+I have optimized all projects, and in this report, I will summarize the work I have performed on each project and the respective improvements in performance.

 ## Example1